LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Acknowledgements

+This extension started as a fork of the [VSC-Logtalk](https://github.com/arthwang/vsc-logtalk) extension by Arthur Wang.
 Due to Arthur's current unavailability and since-deprecated modules, this extension has been adopted by new maintainers.
+Renaming the fork was necessary to allow publishing to the VSCode Marketplace and avoid conflicts with the original extension.

 ### Arthur Wang (Original Author)